This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Tinea corporis, or ringworm, is a skin infection caused by a fungus.
-Tinea corporis is most common in school children and athletes.
+It usually affects the skin on your face, chest, or limbs.
+Tinea corporis is most common in children and athletes.

-- Antifungal medicine: This may be given as a cream or pill.
+- Antifungal medicine may be given as a cream or pill.
 Take the medicine until it is gone, even if it looks like your infection is gone sooner.

 Follow up with your healthcare provider as directed: